- About Us

 The success rate in approaching ‘lost’ customers can be three to four times as high as it is when prospecting for new customers.
 For example, the rate for converting prospects might typically be 5%, while that for reactivating inactive customers might be as high as 15-20%.
 There are several reasons why customer win-back has a greater chance of success than acquisition; You have advantages with lost customers that you don’t have with prospects, including information about their past purchase history, where and how to reach them, and their preferred communication channel.

 It sounds so simple, this idea of building a relationship, but in practice, it’s an ongoing evolution that requires constant diligence, care, and reshaping along the way.
 Just as a brand begins to understand its customers through data, purchase behavior, and ongoing shopping patterns, it never fails that the customer then evolves too.
 Understand right away that relationship building is a constantly moving target and will require resources and dedication to make it work in the long run.
 Kind of sounds like how personal relationships work, eh?

 We all want big fans of our brands.
 Those that will shout from the rooftops all the great things that we are and can do.
 Loyalty simply doesn’t get much better than advocacy.
 Advocates are so satisfied and pleased with your offering that they tell their friends and associates.
 And to most people, a personal recommendation is far more convincing than any amount of promotional material.

 Tap that loyalty program of yours when the competition moves in.
 You should be able to identify customers who are defecting, then entice them back with new rewards, or special thank you’s for their continued loyalty.

 Knowing what your best customers buy frequently can be a boon to your merchandisers.
-Adjust your stock to suit the more profitable customers that you already have, then watch as your entire store beings to naturally appeal to more of that same type of customer.
+Adjust your inventory to suit the more profitable customers that you already have, then watch as your entire store beings to naturally appeal to more of that same type of customer.
 Less profitable customer groups tend to self-select themselves out since the shelves are now less appealing to them.